 Solution: Select a tool to help you automate routine tasks.

-Another contributor to work about work is manual work—things like routing requests, sharing tasks with stakeholders for visibility, and moving things through the pipe.
+Another contributor to work about work is manual work—things like routing requests, sharing tasks with stakeholders, and moving things through the pipe.
 If you manage a team or a project, you likely spend a good chunk of your day on these manual tasks, instead of focusing on high-impact, productive work.